Account

 What is the overnight funding adjustment?

-Every time you hold a trade open overnight, your position will be subject to an interest fee.
-How the fee is calculated – and whether you pay or receive it – depends on a range of factors.
-You can take a look at some specifics in the examples below.
+Every time you hold a leveraged CFD trade open overnight, your position will be subject to a funding adjustment.
+How the adjustment is calculated, and whether you pay or receive it, depends on a range of factors.
+Take a look at the calculations below.

 How is the overnight funding adjustment calculated?